 - Municipal infrastructure

 Students select their option after successfully completing the second semester.
-Thirty-six students will be accepted into the Construction option and twenty students will be accepted into the Water Resources option.
+Twenty-eight students will be accepted into the Construction option and 20 students will be accepted into the Water Resources option.
 If the number of students desiring either option is more than the available seats, a competitive entry process will be utilized based on student performance in the first two semesters.

 - Geotechnical Engineering (soils investigations and earthworks projects, etc.)